julelang/manual/src/introduction/operators.md

 | 3 | `==` `!=` `<` `<=` `>` `>=` |
 | 2 | `&&` |
 | 1 | `\|\|` |

-## Integer Overflow

-Integer overflow is not checked in any way in Jule.
-This can be a significant cost in runtime and can significantly impact performance.
-To detect an integer overflow, Jule developers must place mechanisms such as assert in suspicious locations or implement the necessary runtime checks themselves.